HEALTH CONSIDERATIONS

 WE HAVE ANSWERS

-No, there is no known safe amount of marijuana to use while pregnant or breastfeeding.
+No, there is no known safe amount of cannabis to use while pregnant or breastfeeding.
 No matter how it’s used, THC always gets passed to your baby.

 The fact that it’s legal does not make it safe.
-Using marijuana during pregnancy or while breastfeeding may harm your baby, just like alcohol or tobacco.
+Using cannabis during pregnancy or while breastfeeding may harm your baby, just like alcohol or tobacco.

 It’s unsafe to use any medicines while pregnant or breastfeeding that are not recommended by a doctor.
-In special cases, a doctor can decide whether the benefits of marijuana are greater than the risks, and can recommend marijuana while pregnant or breastfeeding.
+In special cases, a doctor can decide whether the benefits of cannabis are greater than the risks, and can recommend cannabis while pregnant or breastfeeding.
 Talk to your doctor about safer choices that do not risk harming your baby.

 No matter how it’s used or what it’s being used to treat, THC always gets passed to your baby.
 Talk to your health care provider about safer options that do not risk harming your baby.